inaos/iron-array/README.md

 #### Windows

 * INAC build setup
-    * Make sure that you have a configured repository.txt file in ~\.inaos
+    * Make sure that you have a configured repository.txt file in ~\.inaos\cmake
     * Also you'll need a directory under ~\INAOS (can be empty)

 * Create a build folder